microsoft/bond/README.md

     make
     sudo make install

-Alternatively you can use the CMake application to generate either *nix makefiles or XCode project into a directory of your choice (it doesn't have to be called `build`).
+Alternatively you can generate XCode project by passing `-G Xcode` option to
+cmake:

+    cmake -G Xcode ..

 You can build and run unit tests by building the `check` target in XCode or by running make in the build directory:

     make --jobs 8 check

-Note that if you are using homebrew's python, you'll need to build boost-python from source:
+Note that if you are using Homebrew's Python, you'll need to build boost-python from source:

     brew install --build-from-source boost-python

-And tell cmake the location of homebrew's libpython by setting `PYTHON_LIBRARY` variable, e.g.:
+and tell cmake the location of Homebrew's libpython by setting `PYTHON_LIBRARY` variable, e.g.:

     cmake .. -DPYTHON_LIBRARY=/usr/local/Cellar/python/2.7.9/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib

 ### Windows